 MOISTURIZE as a matter of routine, and be careful with perfumed lotions.
 I like adding three drops of baby oil to the bedside bath basin for anyone with dry skin, it’s just enough for daily care.
 For showering, baby bath is great, and, again, you don’t need a lot, but used on a regular basis with after-bath moisturizer it will help maintain supple skin.

 REPEAT: This is a never-ending story.
 Cleansing the skin with soap and water decreases the acid mantle, and considering we are dealing with skin that has already had a loss of oil production along with a reduction in dermal thickness, the environment is ripe for damage to occur with very little provocation.
 Homeostasis within the body relies on the skin maintaining just the right moisture balance, and somewhere after the age of thirty, even under pristine circumstances, we need to help nature out a bit.

 Moisture-associated skin damage (MASD) is inflammation and erosion of the skin caused by prolonged exposure to a source of moisture.
 MASD is based on the chemical content of moisture, friction, and the presence of pathogenic organisms.
 This is a top-down injury; meaning the injury starts at the surface and works its way inward to become a partial-thickness wound.

 MASD differs from pressure ulcers (injuries) in that pressure injuries they are bottom-up injuries, meaning they work their way from inside out, as a result of mechanical forces.
 Characteristics differentiating them on assessment are as follows: <

 Can you have both?
 Yes, it is very common to see an immobile resident present with continence issues and heavily exuding wounds.
 The trick here is to be aware of the causes of skin damage, assess all risks to the resident, and manage the moisture and the wound accordingly.
 Often people say use common sense.
 I don’t believe in common sense, I believe in common knowledge, and the only knowledge that will be common about MASD for your staff is what you give them.
 So, teach them and make a plan and repeat!

 About the Author

 Susan M. Cleveland, BSN, RN, WCC, CDP, NADONA Board Secretary, is Wound Care Certified through National Association of Wound Care since 2004.
 Currently, she consults in LTC and alternate care settings on wounds, skin care, and various other issues.
 She has been employed in the long-term care setting since 1969, spending 25 years in a long-term care rehabilitation facility where the focus was wound healing therapies.
 NADONA/LTC has been a leading advocate and educational organization for DONs, ADONs, and nurses in long-term care since 1986.
 With 40 state chapters, it continues to be the largest organization representing nurses working in both post-acute and long-term care settings.
 NADONA/LTC offers a wide array of services to its members, including educational materials; conferences; executive fellows program, webinars, scholarships; Nurse Leader, Licensed Practical Nurse and Assisted Living certification programs; a mentoring program; and a quarterly journal, The Director.
 Through its publications and programs, NADONA/LTC reaches approximately 20,000 nurses who are employed in long-term care.
 For more information regarding NADONA/LTC, please contact their offices at 800-222-0539 or visit their website at www.nadona.org.

-The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, Kestrel Health Information, Inc., its affiliates, or subsidiary companies.
+The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.